9 Years and 2,500 Horsepower Later, the Car is Ready for the Strip

 He did just that.
 Joe stuffed a 512 ci aluminum block Hemi with a 1471 Kobelco blower in the car.
 He massaged a cool 2,500 horsepower out of it, which is delivered to a 3 speed Lenco and a fabricated 9 ½ inch Ford style rear end.
 Built on a 25.1E cert chassis, the steel body car with fiberglass doors and fenders is geometrically correct to the original 503 Charger Daytonas built in 1969 to satisfy NASCAR rules to get the car on the stock track.
 The only exception here, two inches were cut from the front fenders to ensure a snug fit under the hood.

 During the build Joe had to pull the motor eight times before he was finally able to fire it up.
-But when the day came to finally turn the key on the Hemi in May 2019, he made sure his friends and family who supported him were there to hear it.
-Per Joe’s count there were 36 people who had a hand in building this car, and he knows he couldn’t have done it without them.
-He makes special note of his wife and daughter and his friend Bobby Churchill who was by Joe’s side from the very beginning.
+But when the day came to finally turn the key on the Hemi in May 2019, he made sure his friends and family who supported him were there to hear it rumble to life.
+Per Joe’s count, 36 people had a hand in building this car, and he knows he couldn’t have done it without them.
+He makes special note of his wife, daughter and his friend Bobby Churchill who offered a helping hand to Joe from the very beginning.

 “When we started the car I was trying not to cry.
-I’m a grown ass man, but you know after nine years…” Joe says.
+I’m a grown ass man, but you know after nine years…” Joe says, wiping at his eyes.
 “All my friends were there that helped me build it, all my family that supported me.
 When we started it, that was pretty moving for me.”

 Now Joe will really be moving.